SWEDISH ORIGIN OF NETBALL

 Updated history on the founding of Netball

-Martina Bergman Österberg is believed to have introduced basketball to her students in 1893, from which rules were modified to suit the principles of Ling gymnastics and to tailor a sport to women.
+Martina Bergman Österberg informally introduced basketball to her students in 1893, from which rules were modified to suit the principles of Ling gymnastics and to tailor a sport to women.

 Pivotal in the development of Netball was the recruitment of Ethel Adair Roberts (studied at Dartford from 1896-1898), who was tasked by Martina to create a standard set of rules for Netball, which was published by the Ling Association in 1901.